Zeta expansion for long-range interactions under periodic boundary conditions with applications to micromagnetics

 by the integral representation for the lower Crandall function in the proof of \cite[Lem.
-2.10]{buchheit2024computation}, where we exchanged the sum and the integral by dominant convergence for $\nu>d$.
-As the Gaussian is a fixed point of the Fourier transform, we have
+2.10]{buchheit2025computation}, where we exchanged the sum and the integral by dominant convergence for $\Re{\nu}>n$.
+After applying Poisson summation \cite[Lem.
+2.6]{buchheit2024epstein} to the sum over $\Lambda$ with the Fourier transform